1.Promulgated on April 29, 2009

 2.Amendments to Articles 2 and 11 promulgated on May 6, 2015

-to respond accordingly to senior secondary education development trends, enhance the quality of education, and facilitate schools’ ability to undertake and manage their financial affairs, this Act to establish national senior high school affairs funds has been formulated (please note that in this Act the term ‘national senior high school’ includes all categories normally referred to as ‘national senior secondary schools’) .
+In order to respond accordingly to senior secondary education development trends, enhance the quality of education, and facilitate schools’ ability to undertake and manage their financial affairs, this Act to establish national senior high school affairs funds has been formulated (please note that in this Act the term ‘national senior high school’ includes all categories normally referred to as ‘national senior secondary schools’) .

-national senior high school affairs fund is categorized as a special fund as specified in Article 4, Paragraph 1, Subparagraph 2 of the Budget Act, with subordinate unit budgets compiled.
+A national senior high school affairs fund is categorized as a special fund as specified in Article 4, Paragraph 1, Subparagraph 2 of the Budget Act, with subordinate unit budgets compiled.
 The Ministry of Education is the competent authority and the Ministry of Education K-12 Education Administration is the supervisory authority.

-income and expenditure of a national senior high school shall be transacted through its fund, and be handled in accordance with law.
+All income and expenditure of a national senior high school shall be transacted through its fund, and be handled in accordance with law.
 A school is not permitted to set up and register a new corporation.

 National senior high school affairs funds each derive their money from the following sources: